baudren/NoteOrganiser/README.md

     python setup.py install --user

 when in the main directory.
-It requires PySide, and pypandoc, which will be installed if not present. **Be warned, PySide is a huge install**.
+It requires PySide, pandoc (version >= 1.13.2 for math support) and pypandoc, which will be installed if not present. **Be warned, PySide is a huge install**.
 Go walk outside for a bit.

 To get you started, look at the file `example/example.md`.